alexhunsley/tiny-tower/README.md

 # Tiny Tower

-A web app for seeing, listening to, and researching change ringing methods.
+A [web app](https://hunsley.io/tower) for seeing, listening to, and researching change ringing methods.

-The live app is at https://hunsley.io/tower.
+Ideally it will be useful when playing with new method ideas.

 Tiny Tower is BYOPN (Bring Your Own Place Notation) -- it's not a tool for looking up methods.
 (That said, loading some very common methods will probably be added to the interface in the future.)